-- Report from the Commission to the European Parliament and the Council on the implementation of macro-financial assistance to third countries in 2016, June 2017, p.8
+- Report from the Commission to the European Parliament and the Council on the implementation of macro-financial assistance to third countries in 2017 (Page 5-6)

-- Commission Staff Working Document Background analysis per beneficiary country accompanying the Report from the Commission to the European Parliament and the Council on the implementation of macro-financial assistance to third countries in 2016, June 2017, p.
-9-12
+- Commission Staff Working document background analysis per beneficiary country accompanying the document report from the Commission to the European Parliament and the Council on the implementation of macro-financial assistance to third countries in 2017 (Page 8-10)

 - The Syrian Refugee Crisis: Labour Market Implications in Jordan and Lebanon, May 2016

 - Implementation of the European Neighbourhood Policy in Jordan, March 2015, pp.8-9